lllibano/SystolicArray/README.md

 # Libano's Systolic Array Generator
-A parametric RTL code generator of an efficient MxM Systolic Array implementation for Xilinx FPGAs.
+A parametric RTL code generator of an efficient integer MxM Systolic Array implementation for Xilinx FPGAs.

 ---